 If you are experiencing pain or bleeding or you feel like you might have an infection or you have a cracked/damaged tooth, contact a experienced emergency dentist to discuss your needs.
 They will be able to tell you if you need emergency dental treatment or not.

 Accidents that cause sudden, intense impacts to your teeth, gums, and jaw may result in a dental emergency.
 In some cases, the impact isn't serious, and you may not have any damage at all.
-However, if your teeth, gums, or jaw remains sore instead of getting better, or the pain/bruising gets worse, it's a good idea to seek emergency dental services.
+However, if you continue to experience hurting teeth, sore gums, or aching jaw that isn't getting better after the hit., or the pain/bruising gets worse, it's a good idea to seek emergency dental services.

 You may have a cracked or loose tooth, bleeding under the gums, or the impact may have spawned an infection.
 In these cases, you may need an emergency extraction, antibiotics, pain medications, or something else.
 You can also go to the cosmetic dentist for improvement of your tooth beauty.